IamSnowLeopard/mitmern.github.io/README.md

 Reach out: https://www.linkedin.com/in/rahmat-m-05893b25/

 ## Roadmap:
-This body of work will continue to grow weekly or bi-weeklky so check back in periodically to track Rahmat's development.
+This body of work will continue to grow weekly or bi-weekly so check back periodically to track Rahmat's progress.

 ## License information:
 Free to use / re-use (unless otherwise indicated in each project folder).
 Whatever you do, just give credit where credit is due.